Dr Neil McBride

 BSc PhD CPhys MInstP MIOA

-Senior Acoustic Engineer
+Principal Acoustic Engineer

 Room acoustics can affect the feel of the internal environment almost as much as the architecture, design and decoration.
 Done well, the acoustic treatment will complement the architectural design without detracting from the aesthetics of a space.